 d.
 Applicant: Duke Power.

 f.
-Location: The Franklin Project is located on the Little Tennessee River in Macon County, North Carolina.
-The project does not affect federal lands.
+Location: On the Oconaluftee River, in Swain County, North Carolina.
+The project does not affect Federal lands.

 g.
 Filed Pursuant to: Federal Power Act, 16 U.S.C.
 791(a)-825(r).